-a) The three biology core courses, which must be completed prior to beginning the senior year and may not count toward the major if taken pass/fail: Biology 201 (formerly Biology 101s), Biology 270 (formerly Biology 170), and Biology s42.
+- a) The three biology core courses, which must be completed prior to beginning the senior year and may not count toward the major if taken pass/fail: Biology 201, 270, and s42.
 Completion of the core courses by the end of the sophomore year is strongly recommended.
-Core courses have prerequisites.

-- b) Biology 460, Junior-Senior Seminar, which may not count toward the major if taken pass/fail and must be taken during the fall or winter semester of the junior or senior year. - c) Additional electives to complete the ten courses required.
+Core courses have prerequisites. - b) Biology 460, Junior-Senior Seminar, which may not count toward the major if taken pass/fail and must be taken during the fall or winter semester of the junior or senior year. - c) Additional electives to complete the ten courses required.
 The advanced courses may not include Biology 244 if Biology 244 is used to complete requirement (1) above, and may include no more than two research or thesis credits from among the following biology courses: 360, 457, 458, 470 through 478, and s50, and no more than one Short Term unit (s30-level and above) in addition to s42.
 Short Term internships (s26 and s46) do not count toward the major.

-At least one elective must be a laboratory course that focuses on form and function of plants or animals.
-Courses that currently satisfy the form and function requirement include: 121 (Plant Diversity), 124 (Plants and Human Affairs), 176 (Physiology of Locomotion), 211 (Marine Invertebrates), 268 (Entomology), 311 (Comparative Anatomy of the Chordates), 337 (Animal Physiology), 362 (Animal Behavior), 380 (Plant Physiology).
+d) At least one elective must be a laboratory course that focuses on form and function of plants or animals.
+Courses that currently satisfy the form and function requirement include: 111 (Freshwater Invertebrates), 116 (Freshwater Biology), 121 (Plant Diversity), 124 (Plants and Human Affairs), 211 (Marine Invertebrates), 268 (Entomology), 311 (Comparative Anatomy of the Chordates), 337 (Animal Physiology), 380 (Plant Physiology).